Information for all applicants

 Researchers have a duty to ensure that participants are made aware of how their data will be used, stored and shared before they give consent to take part in the research.

-There is important information on the University of Glasgow IT Services Information Security page that explains how to store and secure your data.
+There is important information on the IT Services Information Security page that explains how to store and secure your data.

 The key areas of responsibility relating to data sharing are in relation to participant confidentiality and informed consent.
 New responsibilities now apply under the requirements of GDPR and the Data Protection Act 2018.
 See the Data Protection and Freedom of Information Office GDPR information.